-I didn’t think I’d ever get myself to say this openly but, a central tenant to much of my work seems to be involved in “extending grace and bringing favour” to peoples who are generally under-represented and marginalised in this world.
+I didn’t think I’d ever get myself to say this openly but, a central tenant of much of my work seems to be involved in “extending grace and bringing favour” to peoples who are generally under-represented and marginalised in this world.

 That’s just the way it is.
-It doesn’t matter if this was in Africa, out here in Asia or wherever I was in Europe or North America, I’ve done what I have done.
+It doesn’t matter if this was in Africa, out here in Asia or wherever I was in Europe or in North America, I’ve done what I have done.
 Hopefully this website and these pages will bear witness to this fact.

 At the time, this image was made when I was living in South Africa and this was at the time when the so-called “struggle” against Apartheid was reaching a crescendo.
 With photography, as may be the case with many arts, one can focus on something and, often, to the exclusion of much else in the vicinity.
 While the supposed “sins” and “excesses” of Apartheid South Africa had been well documented, much else that was happening around country, as in the everyday life, seemed to have been overlooked in this era – much of this to the point of exclusion.